CIRALabs/high-assurance-dids-with-dns/draft-carter-high-assurance-dids-with-dns.md

 Using the new DNS records and proof object in the DID document, we enable a more secure and higher assurance verification process for the DID.
 It is important to note that while not strictly necessary, DNSSEC verification SHOULD be performed each time a DNS record is resolved to ensure their authenticity.

-1. **Initial presentation:** The user is presented with a DID document, ex. **did:web:example.ca**.
+The process below outlines the general steps required to complete the higher assurance did verification process;

-2. **Verification of the DID:** The user verifies the DID is represented as a URI record in the associated domain.
+1. **Verification of the DID:** The user verifies the DID is represented as a URI record in the associated domain.
    1. In the case of did:web, the domain and record name to be queried is indicated by the last segment of the did. ex. **did:web:example.ca -> _did.example.ca**

-3. **Verification of the PKI:** With the association between the DID and the domain verified, the user would then proceed to verify the key material between the DID and the domain.
+2. **Verification of the PKI:** With the association between the DID and the domain verified, the user would then proceed to verify the key material between the DID and the domain.
    1. The user would query for a TLSA record.
 Depending on the type of TLSA record/s returned, the user would verify either the hash of the verificationMethod or verificationMethod itself matches what was returned by the TLSA record content.
       1. Note: This may require some conversion, as TLSA records store key material as hex encoded DER format, and this representation is not supported by {{verificationMethod}}.
 However, there are many well supported cryptography libraries in a variety of languages that facilitate the conversion process.

-4. **Verification of the DID document's integrity:** After verifying that the did's key material matches what is represented in the TLSA records of the associated domain, the user would then verify the "proof" object to ensure the integrity of the DID document.
+3. **Verification of the DID document's integrity:** After verifying that the did's key material matches what is represented in the TLSA records of the associated domain, the user would then verify the "proof" object to ensure the integrity of the DID document.
    1. This can be accomplished by using either the {{verificationMethod}} directly from the did document, or using the key material stored in the TLSA record.
 Using the TLSA record would provide a higher level of assurance as this confirms the key material is being accurately represented across 2 different domains, both at the DID document level and the DNS level.
-   2. As mentioned above, if using the TLSA record, some conversion will be necessary to convert the DER format public key to whatever is required by the proof's cryptosuite.
+      1. Note: Unlike with matching the verificationMethod and TLSA record in step 2, DER is a widely supported encoding format for key material enabling a verifier to directly use the TLSA record content to verify the signature without having to convert the key back to its representation in the verificationMethod.

 ## Verification Failure